krosk/simutrans-android-docker-build/README.md

 # Cleaning

-Cleaning the APK generation, in particular if there is an error about unaligned resources:
+Cleaning the APK generation, in particular if there is an error about:
+* unaligned resources
+* issues of linking android resources (strings, ...)
  1. From ```<root>```, run ```cd project; ./gradlew clean; cd ..```

 Cleaning the native C/C++ code embedded in the APK: